-- 26.1 Currently section 74 of the Act only relates to the failure or inability of a bank to comply with prudential requirements. - 26.2 However, due to the requirements of Basel II that, amongst other things, clearly states that- - the framework will be applied on a consolidated basis to internationally active banks; - the scope of application of the framework will include, on a fully consolidated basis, any holding company that is the parent entity within a banking group to ensure that it captures the risk of the whole banking group; - the framework will also apply to all internationally active banks at every tier within a banking group, also on a fully consolidated basis...
-A three-year transitional period for applying full sub-consolidation will be provided for those countries where this is not currently a requirement, it is proposed that provisions of section 74 of the Act be amended as set out in the Bill.
+The abovementioned position is, however, not sufficiently comprehensive since Basel II, amongst other things, clearly states that-

+- the framework will be applied on a consolidated basis to internationally active banks; - the consolidating country supervisor is responsible for the oversight of the implementation of the framework for a banking group on a consolidated basis; - the scope of application of the framework will include, on a fully consolidated basis, any holding company that is the parent entity within a banking group to ensure that it captures the risk of the whole banking group; - the framework will also apply to all internationally active banks at every tier within a banking group, also on a fully consolidated basis.
+A three-year transitional period for applying full sub-consolidation will be provided for those countries where this is not currently a requirement.